ibm-cloud-docs/hpc-ibm-spectrumlsf/before-deploying.md

 User has the flexibility to run the specific scripts to gain the required IAM permissions to perform the LSF deployment.
 The automation ensures that if the user has a certain permissions, then the script omits them and add only the required permissions to perform the deployment.

 For example, for the **App configuration** service, the user requires Administrator and Manager permissions.
 If the user already has the Administrator permission, then the script omits this and provide only Manager permission.

+    As an admin, you need to have the following permissions to perform the deployment:
+    * Administrator for All Identity and Access enabled service
+    * Administrator for IAM Identity services
+    * Administrator for All Account Management services {: note}

 Benefits of the scripts: